 Julianne Managh is appointed to the position of Children's & Youth Pastor at St Paul's.
 She believes that children and young people have a special place in God's heart and this is a crucial time in their lives where what they learn about God will stay with them for the rest of their lives.
 Julianne comes from an accounting background, is married to Glen and they have two children.

 Session meet every second Wednesday of the month

 Parishes are governed by a Session of Elders who are elected by the congregation.
-Elders and responsible for the spiritual oversight of parish life and may be young or old.
+Elders are responsible for the overall governance and spiritual oversight of parish life and may be young or old.

 Board of Managers

 Managers meet every third Wednesday of the month

 The Board of Managers carries the responsibility for finances, properties and buildings.
 Members are also elected by the congregation.